 Tips for feeding the ducks

-I don’t want to discourage families from taking their kids to see ducks at wildlife ponds because for some kids it’s the first interaction with some wild birds and you never know, you could foster a great love of nature from this simple act of visiting the duck pond.
+I don’t want to discourage families from trying to make walks more enjoyable and to see ducks at wildlife ponds because for some kids it’s the first interaction with some wild birds and you never know, you could foster a great love of nature from this simple act of visiting the duck pond.

 - DON’T overfeed the ducks.
 A small amount is better for them than too much, especially if it’s a busy pond with many people feeding.